Kisky3/TOEIC/README.md

 9.`ferry`: a boat that goes across a river or any other stretch of water, carrying people and things.

 10.`freight`: goods carried by ship, train plane, etc; cargo.

+11.`intersection`: a point where roads, lines, etc. cross.